Who needs life insurance and why?

 • If you are the co-signer of a loan, you and your co-signer should both get life insurance.

-• If no one relies on you financially now, but you expect that to change in the next few years, it may make sense to buy life insurance now to lock in cheaper rates.
+• If no one currently relies on you for financial support, but you expect that to change in the next few years, it may make sense to buy life insurance now to lock in cheaper rates.

 Do you need life insurance?